-Chateau Margaux, like the majority of famous chateaux in the Medoc, has witnessed a surfeit of history, covering obscure beginnings; a triumphant rise to glory; a fall from grace; pain; redemption and the property’s spectacular rebirth.
-The chateau actually dates back from the 19th century, although historians believe that there was once a medieval fortress on the site now occupied by the neo-classical mansion.
+Like most famous chateaux in the Medoc, Chateau Margaux has witnessed a surfeit of history, covering obscure beginnings, a triumphant rise to glory, a fall from grace, pain, redemption, and the property’s spectacular rebirth.
+The chateau actually dates back to the 19th century, although historians believe that there was once a medieval fortress on the site now occupied by the neo-classical mansion.
 We know that vineyards have been cultivated on this land for centuries – in the 17th century, the d’Auledes family were Margaux’s custodians.
 They help to establish Margaux’s reputation as one of Bordeaux’s finest wines; by the middle of the 1700s, Margaux was the most sought-after wine in the Medoc.
-Thereafter, a succession of owners acted as caretakers of the chateau, including the Fumel family, the Marques de Colonilla and the Ginestet family.
+Thereafter, a succession of owners acted as caretakers of the chateau, including the Fumel family, the Marques de Colonilla, and the Ginestet family.
 They were the most important shareholders in Margaux by the late 1940s.

 In 2020, any visitor to this landmark of great wine would scarcely know that Margaux has been brought back to life.
 A gorgeous new visitor center and cellars were unveiled at a special dinner in 2015 – the project was an extension of the original cellar finished in 1815.
-It included a new research and development center, tasting room and offices.
+It included a new research and development center, tasting room, and offices.
 There is an energy, dynamism, and opulence that drifts through the air at Chateau Margaux – a confidence that is unrivaled in the Medoc.
 There has also been some sadness, however, as Paul Pontallier died in 2016.
-His enthusiasm, passion, and talent are still missed, but his singular vision is being continued by Corinne, her daughter Alexandra and Managing Director Philippe Bascaules.
+His enthusiasm, passion, and talent are still missed, but Corinne’s singular vision is continued, her daughter Alexandra and Managing Director Philippe Bascaules.

 Chateau Margaux(Grand Vin)